AM2i9/AM2i9/README.md

 ### print("Hello World") 👋
 ---

 I'm a guy with a love for computers.
 I mostly do backend-type stuff using Python, but sometimes I try to branch into other languages, such as JavaScript or TypeScript.
-I also have some experience in C, Java, Lua, and of course JavaScript and Typescript.
+I also have some experience in C, Java, Lua, and of course JavaScript and TypeScript.

 I also have experience with running Linux systems.
 A few of my projects are self-hosted in my basement.